QC gas prices fall below $2

 DAVENPORT, Iowa (KWQC) – Motorists in the Quad Cities are now seeing gas prices fall lower by the day as the average for regular unleaded in Iowa has dropped 10 cents in the past week.

-Late Tuesday, a handful of gas stations in the Iowa QC were advertising as low as $1.99 and by Wednesday morning $1.97 was posted at one station in Bettendorf, Iowa.
+Late Tuesday, a handful of gas stations in the Iowa QC were advertising as low as $1.99, and a Hy-Vee grocery store in Bettendorf was offering $1.97 Wednesday morning.

+Davenport fueling spots such as Sam's Club on Elmore Avenue and Costco on 53rd Street were offering $1.99.

-GasBuddy reports the drop is a side effect of the coronavirus outbreak, which has quarantined tens of millions of people in China and significantly driven down fuel demand by reducing highway and air travel.
+GasBuddy reports the drop is a side effect of the coronavirus (COVID-19) outbreak, which has quarantined tens of millions of people in China and significantly driven down fuel demand by reducing highway and air travel.

 “Nearly every village, town and city in every [U.S.] state will see gas prices dropping - the pace may vary, of course - but over the next week gas prices will move lower solidly, barring any dramatic improvement in the spread of the virus,” GasBuddy petroleum analyst Patrick DeHaan said Monday.